mare-fuel/esbjerg/README.md

 4. Shallow water for near shore wind farms
 5. Good infrastructure in place, i.e. port, power and gas grid connection

-\rightarrow Five important aspects that potentially lead to low production and transport costs.
+=> Five important aspects that potentially lead to low production and transport costs.

 ## Research questions
 The analysis aims at answering the following research questions: